bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 ~~~

 1. The RC [requests access to the resource](#request).
 The RC does not
-    send any interactions capabilities to the server.
+    send any interactions modes to the server.

 2. The AS determines that the request is been authorized,
     the AS grants access to the information